Articles Posted in Television

 Published on:

-Full power commercial and noncommercial radio, LPFM, and FM Translator stations, licensed to communities in California and full power TV, Class A TV, LPTV, and TV Translator stations licensed to communities in Illinois and Wisconsin, must file their license renewal applications by August 2, 2021.
+Full power commercial and noncommercial radio, LPFM, and FM Translator stations, licensed to communities in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont and full power TV, Class A TV, LPTV, and TV Translator stations licensed to communities in Colorado, Minnesota, Montana, North Dakota, and South Dakota, must file their license renewal applications by December 1, 2021.

 Full Power AM and FM, Low Power FM, and FM Translator Stations: